 Biotechnology combines biology and engineering to manufacture products or technology — most often, pharmaceuticals, lab equipment or diagnostic tools — designed to prolong human life while, ideally, improving its quality.

-Biotechnology stocks are the stock options that help fund biotech companies.
-Many biotech companies fly under the radar of consumers or retail investors.
-That’s because once they develop new drug technology, they sell it to a pharmaceutical company who can mass produce the medicine or treatments.
-One notable exception is the biotech firm Moderna, which played an instrumental role in the development of one of the first Covid-19 vaccines.
+Biotechnology stocks are the instruments that help fund biotech companies.
+Many biotech companies fly under the radar of consumers and retail investors.
+That’s because once they develop new drug technology, they sell it to a pharmaceutical company that can mass produce the product.

 What Are the Best Biotech Stocks To Buy?

 Some of the biotech stocks on this list are not household names.
-But most have tremendous revenue potential with strong drug developments in various stages of development and successful drugs already available today.
+But most have tremendous revenue potential with promising drugs in various stages of development and successful drugs already available today.

 As the first biotech stock that Warren Buffett ever invested in back in 2019, Biogen holds promise today for investors with a buy-and-hold mentality and high risk tolerance.

-However, bad news surrounding Aduhelm may have been baked into the stock’s value, which is why the stock didn’t plummet upon release of the news.
+However, bad news surrounding Aduhelm may have been baked into the stock’s price, which is why shares didn’t plummet upon release of the news.
 Since then, the company has published positive results for a Phase 2 trial for a new systemic lupus erythematosus drug and an 18-month Phase 3 trial of another Alzheimer’s drug, lecanemab.

 - Solid fundamentals